 Normally decreasing term life insurance is taken to enable the policy holder’s dependents to pay off an outstanding debt that is going down over time.
 For this reason the length of the term is normally taken out to match the length of the loan.

-This benefits of taking out a life insurance policy like this is the fact that it will allow the family to handle the financial burdens of the deceased.
+This benefits of taking out a mortgage protection insurance policy like this is the fact that it will allow the family to handle the financial burdens of the deceased.
 It often is the main reason that dependents can remain in the house after the policy holder has died.

 It is important to be aware that decreasing term expat life insurance policies are not suitable for interest only mortgages.
 This is because this kind of a mortgage can only be paid off at the end of the mortgage term.